Torajabu/Standard-ML-Algorithms---Python/README.md

 ## About
 This repository provides a collection of Python scripts that demonstrate the implementation of machine learning algorithms.
 The algorithms are implemented using various Python libraries.

-**Note:** The theoretical aspects of these algorithms are covered in the respective units of a machine learning course, specifically Blocks 3 and 4.
+**Note:** I have also attached the results of running most of these algorithms locally

 ## Algorithms Included